 Lunch at Akershus Royal Banquet in Norway

 Your kiddos are probably hungry by now, and the best princess dining option in the park can be found at the Akershus Royal Banquet.
-Although the Royal Banquet is currently closed at this time of writing, Disney has plans to bring it back in the summer of 2022.
-Fingers crossed it’s up and running before your trip commences.

 The Royal Banquet will be a meal that your princess fans will remember for a lifetime.
 While dining in a medieval castle, your little princes and princesses will get the chance to meet Snow White, Cinderella, Belle, Princess Aurora, and Ariel.
 A really great place for princess meet and greets out of all the four Disney parks.